yahyazuher/AI-Based-Multi-Model-System-for-Liver-Disease-Risk-Assessment/docs/HepatitisC_Models.md

 # Hepatitis C (HCV) Diagnostic & Prognostic Framework

 This specialized framework is dedicated to evaluating the progression of Liver Fibrosis in Hepatitis C patients and predicting the probability of critical complications, such as Ascites, and overall mortality.
-The system utilizes an ensemble of XGBoost models, with its core logic distributed across three specialized serialized files: `hepatitis_stage.pkl`, `hepatitis_complications.pkl`, and `hepatiti_status.pkl`(all in models/ directory).
+The system utilizes an ensemble of XGBoost models, with its core logic distributed across three specialized serialized files: `hepatitisC_stage_model.pkl`, `hepatitisC_complications.pkl`, and `hepatitiC_status_model.pkl`(all in models/ directory).
 By analyzing clinical input values through optimized "feature weights," the framework provides a precise determination of the risk levels associated with key biomarkers.

 This framework is specifically designed and optimized for Hepatitis C (HCV) diagnostic patterns.
 It is not intended for use with other types of hepatitis (A, B, D, or E), as the biochemical markers and progression rates vary significantly across different viral strains.